SylvainMontagny/stm32wl-compiler-webApp/README.md

 ├── results/
 │   ├── Rt3LE/
 ```
+Second, we copy the content of the STM32WL volume content into *configs*, which contains all the necessary .c and .h files for the compilation.
 We modify the *General_Setup.h* and *config_application.h* using *regex* based on the JSON keys and values.
-After that, we put them in the config folder
 ```
 shared-vol/
 ├── configs/
 │   ├── Rt3LE/
+│   │   ├── Core/
+│   │   ├── LoRaWAN/
-│   │   ├── General_Setup.h
+│   │   ├── Makefile
-│   │   ├── config_application.h
+│   │   ├── ...
 ├── results/
 │   ├── Rt3LE/
 ```